 Broomfield Depot Museum Speaker Series

-June 14, July 12 & Aug.
-9: Local history comes alive at this history series sponsored by the Broomfield Depot Museum.
-Presentations begin at 7pm at the Broomfield Crescent Grange, 7901 W. 120th Ave., unless noted below. www.broomfield.org.
+Sept.
+13 & Oct.
+11: Local history comes alive at this history series sponsored by the Broomfield Depot Museum.
+Presentations begin at 7pm at the Broomfield Crescent Grange, 7901 W. 120th Ave. www.broomfield.org.

 Changes in Latitude Travel Program

 Wednesdays: The Changes in Latitude Travel Store offers free travel films, slide shows and photo presentations most Wednesdays at 7pm at 2525 Arapahoe Ave.
-The program takes a break in summer, but check www.cil.com to see if the fall schedule is posted.
+Some are listed below, but check www.cil.com for more.

 City of Boulder Home-Ownership Program